SuchdeepJuneja/QuoraUpvoter/README.md

 # QuoraUpvoter

-The script Upvotes all the answers of the desired quora member.
+The script Upvotes upto 45 answers of the desired quora member.

 The scripts works with Python versions 2.7, 3.5 and above.